plexoio/bitplexo/README.md

 We have tested our site for accessibility, Javascript, HTML & CSS validation, performance on GT-metrix, and responsiveness.

-We also ran a check with `Google Chrome's integrated Lighthouse devtool` and found a few errors, which were fixed accordingly.
+We also ran a check with Google Chrome's integrated Lighthouse devtool and found a few errors, which were fixed accordingly.
 These included improving the aria-label.
 Surprisingly, the accessibility of the site was great!

-During the development process, we were constantly doing testing to make sure we come up with a great final product.
-At the end of the development process and deployment, we have run the following tests:
+During the development process, we constantly tested to ensure that we delivered a great final product.
+After the development process and deployment, we conducted the following tests:

 #### Accessibility

-We have used a [Screen Reader](https://chrome.google.com/webstore/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn) created by Google.
-As a result, we have improved the aria-label of some features.
+We used a Screen Reader created by Google to test our site's accessibility.
+As a result, we improved the aria-label of some features.
+Our Lighthouse devtools test results for accessibility were as follows:

-- As tested with Lighthouse devtools:

 ![Accessibility results](https://github.com/plexoio/bitplexo/blob/main/documentation/assets/img/access.png)

-#### HTML & CSS validation
+#### HTML & CSS Validation

-We have used the official W3C Markup Validation Service to test our site.
-We found just 5 common errors on each page, and they were already solved.
+We used the official W3C Markup Validation Service to test our site's HTML and CSS.
+We found just five common errors on each page, and they were already solved.
 Therefore, the site shows the following results:

 ##### index.html and contact.html